 How many hours of light do microgreens need?

 Microgreens need at least four hours of sunlight to grow healthy and strong.
 In winter, when sunlight is not as bright, they may need more than four hours per day to thrive.
+Many people use grow lights to grow them more quickly, away from windows.

 What are the best microgreens to grow?